acheao/language/English/material/TED/How to Achieve Your Most Ambitious Goals.md

 And so I made a marginal adjustment.

-If I would get an assignment, let's say, read five chapters in a book, I wouldn't think of it as five hapters, I wouldn't even think of it as one chapter.
+If I would get an assignment, let's say, read five chapters in a book, I wouldn't think of it as five chapters, I wouldn't even think of it as one chapter.

 I would break it down into these tasks that I could achieve, that would require me to focus for just five or ten minutes at a time.